RePAIRProject/fragment-restoration/README.md

 python evaluations/benchmark.py -p 'path_to_prediction_folder' -c 3 -d 'path_to_dataset/MoFF' -o 'path_to_output_folder'
 ```

-If you did not download the full moff, but you only have the ground truth masks and the test.txt files (at least these are needed) you can run the script explicitly setting `-t path_to_the_test.txt` and `-gt path_to_the_gt_folder`.
+If you did not download the full MoFF, but you only have the ground truth masks and the test.txt files (at least these are needed) you can run the script explicitly setting `-t path_to_the_test.txt` and `-gt path_to_the_gt_folder`.

 Example Runs:
 If you run on 3 classes, it outputs the performances like: